KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-third-party-websites.md

 - Links to external websites are rendered inside the Instagram app, instead of using the built-in Safari or the Apple recommended [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller).
 - This enables Instagram to monitor everything happening on external websites, without the consent from the user, nor the website provider.
-- The Instagram app injects the <a href="https://developers.facebook.com/docs/meta-pixel">Meta Tracking Pixel</a> into every third party website to monitor all user interactions, like every button & link tapped, as well as any form inputs.
+- The Instagram app injects the <a href="https://developers.facebook.com/docs/meta-pixel">Meta Tracking Pixel</a> into every third party website to monitor all user interactions, like every button & link tapped, text selections, screenshots, as well as any form inputs.

 ### Why is this a big deal?